sourcegraph/sourcegraph-public-snapshot/doc/dev/getting-started/quickstart_1_install_dependencies.md

     # $REDIS_DATA_DIR should be an absolute path to a folder where you intend to store Redis data
     ```

     You need to have Redis running when you start the dev server later on.
-If you have issues running Docker, try [adding your user to the docker group][dockerGroup], and/or [updating the socket file persimissions][socketPermissions], or try running these commands under `sudo`.
+If you have issues running Docker, try [adding your user to the docker group][dockerGroup], and/or [updating the socket file permissions][socketPermissions], or try running these commands under `sudo`.

     [dockerGroup]: https://stackoverflow.com/a/48957722
     [socketPermissions]: https://stackoverflow.com/a/51362528